-What does the phrase ‘The River of Life’ mean?
+What is the River of Life?

-The Bible starts with a river flowing out of the Garden of Eden and finishes with a river in the New Jerusalem, flowing from the Throne of God.
-What was lost in Creation due to sin, God fully redeems and restores in the New Creation.
+The Bible finishes in the book of Revelation with a description of a river in the New Jerusalem.
+This is flowing from the Throne of God and of the Lamb.
+The imagery has a symmetry about it, that what was lost in Creation due to sin, God will fully redeem and restore in the New Creation.

-Lifesaving, life sustaining, and life-empowering grace flow from the river to those who accept and believe in Jesus:
+The river represents the lifesaving, life sustaining, and life-empowering grace that flows to those who accept and believe in Jesus as Lord and Saviour.

 - Lifesaving – By grace we receive God’s love which restores our broken relationship with Him.

-“For I will pour water on the thirsty land, and streams on the dry ground; I will pour out my Spirit on your offspring, and my blessing on your descendants.”Isaiah 44:3
+For I will pour water on the thirsty land, and streams on the dry ground; I will pour out my Spirit on your offspring, and my blessing on your descendants.Isaiah 44:3

-“On the last and greatest day of the festival, Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
+On the last and greatest day of the festival, Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
 By this he meant the Spirit, whom those who believed in him were later to receive.
-Up to that time the Spirit had not been given, since Jesus had not yet been glorified.”John 7:37-39
+Up to that time the Spirit had not been given, since Jesus had not yet been glorified.John 7:37-39

-“The Spirit and the bride say, “Come!”
+The Spirit and the bride say, “Come!”
 And let the one who hears say, “Come!”
-Let the one who is thirsty come and let the one who wishes take the gift of the water of life.”Revelation 22:17
+Let the one who is thirsty come and let the one who wishes take the gift of the water of life.Revelation 22:17